QMAST/SailCode2017/communication_standards.md

 **Not yet implemented, specification unknown.**
 ### 0x Series – Diagnostics and Basic Features
 #### 00 - Device Online/Mode
+The Mega sends `00X;` with X indicating the device state (0 = Error/Disabled, 1 = Remote Control (Default), 2 = Autopiloted by RPi) to the RPi and XBee every 3 seconds while on.

 `00?;` is used to check if the RPi/Xbee is online.
 Once received, the device should respond with `001;`.
-The Mega sends `00X;` with X indicating the device state (0 = Error/Disabled, 1 = Remote Control (Default), 2 = Autopiloted by RPi).
-By default the Mega will send `00X;` to the RPi and XBee every 3 seconds while on.
 The Mega will send `00?;` to check RPi/Xbee response every 5 seconds initially and if the device misses a response.
-Once the connection is initially established, the Mega will send `00?;` every 20 seconds to verify that the device is still alive.
+Once the connection is initially established, the Mega will send `00?;` every 10 seconds to verify that the device is still alive.

 Received by | Action/Response
 ---|---
 Mega | Saves the last response time of the RPi/XBee.
-If RPi does not respond in 20 seconds, the RPi is assumed to be offline and the Mega will send `091;` to the XBee.
 The Mega ignores `00?;` messages.
 RPi | Responds to the Mega's `00?;` with `001;`
 XBee | Responds to the Mega's `00?;` with `001;`
 #### 01 - Device Powered On